Roofing Adhesives 101 • Important Facts and Guidelines

 Adhesives Instead of Roofing Fasteners

 In flat roof systems where structural concrete decks make using mechanical fasteners (specialized roofing screws) impossible or impractical, adhesives are used to attach the bottom layer of insulation (and thus the entire system) to the roof deck.

 Even with other deck types such as ribbed steel, where fasteners can be used, it’s fairly common for the base layer of insulation to be mechanically fastened to the deck while adhesives are used to attach all of the other layers of the roof system.

 Adhesives can be used to bond multiple layers of insulation board to each other, adhesives can be used to bond a cover board layer to the insulation, and adhesives can be used to attach the waterproof roof membrane to the cover board.

 Adhesives in Single-Ply Roof Membrane Systems

-When adhesives are used to attach an entire single-ply roof membrane, the roof system is known as a “fully-adhered system”.
+When adhesives are used to attach an entire single-ply roof membrane to the underlying insulation or insulation cover board, the roof system is known as a “fully-adhered membrane system”.

-“Fully-adhered” only refers to the attachment of the membrane itself, and the phrase is used to distinguish this attachment technique from mechanically-attached (screws) and ballasted (weighted down with stones or pavers) single-ply membrane systems.
+“Fully-adhered” only refers to the attachment of the membrane itself, and the phrase is used to distinguish this attachment technique from mechanically-attached membrane systems (which use batten strips and screws) and ballasted membrane systems (which are weighted down with stones or pavers).

-A fully-adhered system may still use fasteners instead of adhesives to hold the cover board and insulation layers together as well as to the deck.
+A fully-adhered system may still use fasteners instead of adhesives to hold the cover board and insulation layers together, as well as to secure the entire roof system to the roof deck.

-A very common insulation adhesive is two-part polyurethane foam, applied using special pressurized applicators.
+The most common roof insulation adhesive is two-part polyurethane foam, applied using special pressurized applicator systems.

-Although fleece-back roof membranes are often installed in polyurethane foam, most membrane adhesives are one part, non-foaming products which are usually applied with rollers.
+Although fleece-back roof membranes are often installed in polyurethane foam, most single-ply membranes are glued down with one-part membrane adhesives; these are non-foaming products which are usually applied with rollers.

 Adhesives in Built-Up Roofing